 You can walk around the Portland Roads community in a few minutes, but the surrounding country invites your slow exploration.
 And there’s plenty of FNQ history to be absorbed here.
 Indigenous stories of old times, the early European maritime explorers, the ill-fated Kennedy expedition of the 1840s, the gold rush, and tales of more recent times.
-It’s all around you here – you can hear the stories whispering through the frangipani and palm trees on the south-east breeze coming in off the Coral Sea..
+It’s all around you here – you can hear the stories coming on on the Coral Sea south-easterly breeze, whispering through the frangipani and palm trees.

-And you can get a coffee too.There’s also some good tourist accomodation, fishing, and very friendly locals.
+And you can get a coffee too.There’s also some good tourist accommodation, fishing, and very friendly locals.

 So how does a place with less than ten residents manage to sustain a cafe?
-GREG WESTCOTT runs Out Of The Blue Cafe.
-Click on the audio player to meet Greg.
+Greg Westcott runs Out Of The Blue Cafe.

 Type Portland Roads into your search engine and you’ll find links to visitor accomodation in the area.
 There’s also good camping in the area, including the stunning Chili Beach.
 And I found a good blog of life in Portland Roads at http://www.capeyorkblog.com/tag/portland-roads/